 Temperature was measured in parallel to the zooplankton sampling.
 During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on a bathometer BM-48 at 0-m, 5-m, 10-m, 15-m, 25-m, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
 Since 2006, the water temperature has been measured by CTD probe MIDAS 500 (Valeport Ltd.) on continuous profiles from surface to bottom.
 Prior to active application of the new equipment, we intercalibrated CTD with reversing thermometers and bathythermograph.
 No significant discrepancies were found.
 In order that recently obtained data correspond to measurements made before we started using CTD, we averaged CTD-readings for layers 0–10, 10–25, and 25–65 m.

 Studied species.
 Following species of planktonic Copepoda were chosen for the analysis: cold-water (arctic) Calanus glacialis Jaschnov, 1955, Pseudocalanus spp., warm-water (boreal) species Acartia spp., Centropages hamatus (Lilljeborg, 1853) and Temora longicornis (Müller, 1792) and ubiquitous eurybiotic Oithona similis Claus, 1866 and Microsetella norvegica (Boeck, 1864).
 Arctic C. glacialis has temperature optimum at 3.1 °C (Zubakha and Usov, 2004) with range of –0.39–4.86°C (Prygunkova, 1974) and 2- to 3-year life cycle (Prygunkova, 1974; Kosobokova, 1999).
 This species reproduces at the study site in the end of winter–beginning of spring (in March–May).
-Pseudocalanus spp. consists of two species, P. acuspes and P. minutus (Markhaseva et al., 2012), which were not distinguished, with close temperature optima, according to the narrow seasonal peak of their combined abundance.
-Calculated temperature optimum for them was 3.5°C (Zubakha and Usov, 2004).
-Boreal C. hamatus and T. longicornis have similar temperature optimums at the study area: 10.3 and 9.9 °C, respectively; they produce 2–3 generations during a year (Prygunkova, 1974; Pertzova, 1990).
+Pseudocalanus genus is presented by two species, P. acuspes and P. minutus (Markhaseva et al., 2012), which were not distinguished historically until the last years.
+These species are characterized by close temperature optima, according to the narrow seasonal peak of their combined abundance, the calculated temperature optimum for the pooled data is 3.5°C (Zubakha and Usov, 2004).
+Boreal C. hamatus and T. longicornis have similar temperature optima at the study area: 10.3 and 9.9 °C, respectively; they produce 2–3 generations during a year (Prygunkova, 1974; Pertzova, 1990).
 Genus Acartia is presented in the White Sea by two boreal species, which were not distinguished during monitoring: A. longiremis and A. bifilosa.
 They differ slightly in salinity and temperature preferences (original data): A. bifilosa being more brackish-water.
 Season of high abundance of these species takes place in warm period of year (June-September).
 All mentioned boreal species overwinter as the dormant eggs, which hatch in the late spring–beginning of summer (June–July; original data).
 Only single individuals of Acartia spp. were encountered during winter (December-March), while Centropages and Temora were totally absent in that period.
 Both Oithona similis and Microsetella norvegica are present in the plankton during the whole year and both have the same optima: 8.7°C.

 Data processing.
 The 10-day values and seasonal averages of the water temperature and zooplankton/species/stage abundance in 0–25 m depth layer were used in analysis.
 The reason is that this layer lies above seasonal thermocline (10–25 m), and the major part of organic carbon is produced in this layer in the White Sea (Prygunkova, 1974; Pertsova, 1980).
 It is the layer where the reproduction and early development of the studied species take place (Bogorov, 1941; Pertsova, 1971, 1974; Prygunkova, 1974; Pertsova and Kosobokova, 2010; Martynova et al, 2011).
 Samples were not always taken exactly on each 10th day, but with 1–3 days shift, so the dates of sampling in each year referred to the nearest “standard date”.
 The dates were expressed as Julian days.